Here are my recommendations for the best rechargeable AA batteries:

 Today, the best rechargeable batteries are the “low self-discharge” Nickel-Metal Hydride (Ni-MH) cells.

 Generally, the best low self-discharge batteries are made in Japan (the others are made in China).
 These are Panasonic’s Eneloops, Duracell, Energizer, and Sony.
-The Eneloop Pro batteries from Panasonic definitely hold their charge the longest, and they are my top recommendation.
+The Eneloop Pro batteries from Panasonic hold their charge the longest, and they are my top recommendation.
 I do not recommend the Energizer or Duracell rechargeable batteries — these name brands seem to produce inferior rechargeables, perhaps to protect their sales of alkaline batteries.

 Eneloop Rechargeable Batteries by Panasonic

 Better designed than other rechargeables, Eneloop batteries have become a best-selling battery.
 Eneloops can be recharged up to 2100 times, and they will retain their charged capacity even after years of storage.
 After 6 months, they retain 90% of their charge.
-After five years, they retain 70% of their charge (when stored at 20 degrees Celsius).
+After five years, they retain 70% of their charge (stored at 20 degrees Celsius).
 Panasonic recommends keeping the batteries in a cool location to maximize charge retention.

 The AA-sized Eneloops are rated at 2000 mAh, and the AAA-sized Eneloops are rated at 800 mAh (mAh stands for “MiliAmp hours” — a unit that indicates how much energy a battery can hold.)